Pedro-UwU/CI-CD-Github-Actions-and-Argo/README.md

 - Select the 'dafult' project
 - Check 'AUTO-CREATE NAMESPACE'
 - Copy and paste the URL of the repository with our IaC.
 I'll use this repository URL.
 - Write the path of the yml files in the 'Path' text box.
-In this case is './infra'
+In this case, is './infra'
 - For 'Cluster URL' select the local cluster ('https://kubernetes.default.svc')
 - Choose a namespace.
 I'll use 'calculator'.
-It must be the same namespace of our secret
+It must be the same namespace as our secret

-After that, click on 'CREATE' and wait the for the app to be created.
+After that, click on 'CREATE' and wait for the app to be created.
 We will see something like this:

 ![screenshot](https://github.com/PedroLopezITBA/CI-CD-Github-Actions-and-Argo/blob/main/images/app_created.png?raw=true)